danielcorin/blog/content/posts/on-code-quality.md

 If you don't make these fixes, the pattern becomes malignant, pervading the codebase in which it originated but also showing in other codebases as less experienced contributors continue following the norms to which they've become accustomed.
 As an experienced member of your team, you can easily scale your impact by ensuring less experienced contributors the copy patterns you _want_ to see in your codebases rather than just whatever they're used to doing.

-## Consider if the codebase uses patterns that encourage the contributions you want.
+## Consider if the codebase uses patterns that encourage the contributions you want

 Chances are, if you're not happy with the state of your codebase today, you won't be happy with how new contributes look either.
 Does the code that already exists in the codebase look like new code you'd want added?